 Patrons under the age of 21 are strictly prohibited from gambling in Las Vegas casinos.
 Guests under this age are also prohibited from entering the gaming floor in all Las Vegas casinos.
-Those found in violation of this law will be removed and can face stiff criminal penalties.
+Those violating this law will be removed and can face stiff criminal penalties.

 The laws in the State of Nevada are pretty clear in the case of gambling being 21 and older, yet there have been attempts to try and lower the gambling age to 18.

-This article will explore the legal gambling age in Las Vegas and the state of Nevada more closely to ensure that a firm understanding of the state’s laws, in addition to exploring some of the strict penalties that will be enforced if the laws are broken by anyone under the age of 21.
+This article will explore the legal gambling age in Las Vegas and the state of Nevada more closely to ensure a firm understanding of the state’s laws.
+In addition, we’ll explore some of the strict penalties that will be enforced if gambling laws are broken by anyone under the age of 21.

 The Legal Age for Gambling in Las Vegas and Nevada